Use the Stream type with MemoryStream. Cast a derived type to Stream.

+Avoiding bloat.
 Because Stream can substitute for many different derived streams, it is sometimes useful to have a field or parameter of type Stream.
-This can help in certain program contexts.
+This can help in some methods.

 Tip: This means you can avoid having duplicate methods (such as one that receives FileStream and one that receives MemoryStream).

 Implementation.
 The Stream class is an abstract class containing many abstract and virtual methods.
 These methods are implemented in the classes that inherit from Stream.
 This is not important directly.

 But: This helps us understand the architecture of Stream types in the .NET Framework.